Mohadeseh-Atyabi/Database-system-for-E-learning-management-system/README.md

   - Enter an exam in the legal time
   - Answer each assignment and view their answers
 # UI
+The data is stored in a MySQL dataset, and here we need a UI to access the dataset.
+To access the data from the UI, we start a connection to the MySQL dataset in Python, and the user can access and manipulate the data using CLI (command-line interface).
+The first time you run the main.py file, you are asked to enter your username and password.
+If your inputs are valid, you will see a list of actions based on your role (student or professor).
+In each step, you will see the instructions and be guided to reach your goal.
 # How to run
+1. Create a MySQL database
+2. Add some SQL files and create tables
+3. Load data into tables from the Excel file attached in the introduction section
+4. Run the main.py file
+5. Now you are connected to the database, and everything is ready to enjoy it ;)

+# Project description
+You can download this [PDF file](https://github.com/Mohadeseh-Atyabi/Database-system-for-E-learning-management-system/files/12261768/DB-00-2-FinalPrj.pdf) and read more details about this project.
+Pay attention that this file is in Persian.